 Environmental Traffic Management is proven to reduce air pollution.

 Through our intelligent traffic systems, we can influence the traffic situation and thus influence and reduce air pollution in our cities.
-One of these is our cloud-based solution, Environmental Traffic Management (ETM), which lets us target and optimize traffic flow.
-It is based on five main building blocks:
+One of these is our cloud-based solution, Environmental Traffic Management (ETM), which lets us target, fine-tune and optimize traffic flow.
+It considers the known interrelationships between traffic and air pollution, and is based on five main building blocks:

-By combining these building blocks, ETM allows to orchestrate traffic in a way that reduces travel time, individual fuel consumption, and thereby emissions.
+By combining these building blocks, ETM allows to orchestrate traffic in a way that reduces congestion and thereby emissions.

-The focus is not on choosing the optimal mode of transport – because even if the journey has already started, traffic management tools can help minimize the negative impacts of trips in the medium and short term.
+The focus is not only choosing the optimal mode of transport, because even if the journey has already started, traffic management tools can help minimize the negative impacts of trips in the medium and short term.
 This means, among other things, a combination of efficient route navigation in real time, the resulting reduction in travel time, and at the same time a significant reduction in individual fuel consumption.

 Tailor-made – for each individual scenario